Lysxia/gradual-eff-paper/src/Progress.lagda.md

 upcast-safety (⟨ id  ⟩ _) e e∈E (inj₁ ¬e∈E) = ¬e∈E e∈E
 ```

+An operation `e` is not handled by a cast `±p` if `e` is not an element of the
+target effect of the cast.
 ```
 ¬handled-cast : ∀ {e} {±p : (⟨ E ⟩ A) =>ᶜ (⟨ F ⟩ B)} (ℰ : Frame Γ P (⟨ E ⟩ A))
   → e ∈☆ F